-The more control you give to the front-line staff and bridges you build between top management and employees, the more they'll own what they do.
+The more control you give to the frontline staff, the more they'll own what they do and the outcome.
 This level of ownership will motivate them to build new skills, gain experience on tasks they've never done before, and go beyond their comfort zones.

-Shortlisted suggestions were turned into projects.
-When the company formed teams to champion and carry out the suggestions, it picked the people who contributed those ideas.
-So the workers who submitted the idea got the chance to own and deliver on them.
+Shortlisted suggestions can be turned into projects.
+Management can then form teams to champion and carry out the suggestions, offering the employees who contributed those ideas the chance to own and deliver on them where fit.